-The next thing you know my father was showing me off at country fairs and tournaments, I was in the newspaper and as my trophy cabinet filled I gloated all the more.’
+The next thing you know my father was showing me off at country fairs and tournaments.
+I was in the newspaper and as my trophy cabinet filled I gloated all the more.’
 Charles sighed deeply.
 ‘It wasn’t until adulthood that I finally relented my torturous and vengeful diatribes upon my sibling.’

-‘Many years after that my brother and I discussed it, to my astonishment he apologised to me, stating that he did not realise how cruel he had been until it was visited upon himself, albeit it grated him after a while that I would not cease, he said he was - in the end, nevertheless grateful.’
+‘Many years after that my brother and I discussed it, to my astonishment he apologised to me stating that he did not realise how cruel he had been until it was visited upon himself.
+Albeit it grated him after a while that I would not cease he said he was - in the end nevertheless grateful.’

 ‘So you ended up the favourite son then?’

 ‘Not quite, my brother stayed close to my father as hunting ever increasingly took me to faraway lands.
 It was my brother who stood beside him in his frail age.
 We had seemingly grown apart but my father’s death brought us together again.
-It was only after we had put that great man in the ground that my brother told me father had repented to him, my father went on to explain that despite his foolish bragging he never thought one better than the other, he was just eager for us to succeed.’
+It was only after we had put that great man in the ground that my brother told me father had repented to him.
+My father went on to explain that despite his foolish bragging he never thought one better than the other; he was just eager for us to succeed.’

-‘It’s funny, sometimes the thing that is meant help is what hurts us the most.’ said George leaning forward speaking quietly.
+‘It’s funny, sometimes the thing that is meant to help is what hurts us the most.’ said George leaning forward speaking quietly.

 ‘Well you’re certainly an outstanding Shikari now old chap.’ said Gerald with a smile.